treyturner/analogue-pocket-patches/TUTORIAL.md

 ## What is this?
 The [Analogue Pocket](https://www.analogue.co/pocket) allows you to play homebrew Game Boy and Game Boy Color games created with [GB Studio](https://www.gbstudio.dev/).

 The differences between GB Studio games as compiled for Pocket and retail games are fairly minimal.
-These differences can be patched on a per-game basis to enable playing the game directly from the SD card, without a cartridge or flash cart.
+These differences can be patched on a per-game basis to enable playing directly from an SD card without a cartridge.

 Until a jailbreak is released, a small group of people have taken on the task of converting retail games to Pocket format.
 This guide intends to help you get started patching if that sort of thing interests you.

-Besides the convenience of playing the games without a flash cart, patching is a fun puzzle to work out, like [TIS-100](https://www.zachtronics.com/tis-100/) or similar, and the feeling you get when you successfully convert a game you love and iron out any bugs or glitches is immensely satisfying.
+Besides the convenience of playing the games without a cartridge, patching is a fun puzzle to work out, and the feeling you get having successfully converted a game you love and ironing out glitches is immensely satisfying.

-Special thanks to [Analogue](https://www.analogue.co/), [BestPig](https://twitter.com/bestpig), [infinest](https://github.com/jduckett95), [JoseJX], [jimmyduckegg](https://twitter.com/Pocket_Patches), and big ups to everyone working on patches.
+Special thanks to [Analogue](https://www.analogue.co/), [BestPig](https://twitter.com/bestpig), [JoseJX], [infinest](https://github.com/jduckett95), [jimmyduckegg](https://twitter.com/Pocket_Patches), and big ups to everyone working on patches.

 ## FAQ